chibipanda/docs/owners_manual.md

   - Prefers silk/cotton—no wool, cashmere, or itchy fabrics
   - Labels removed (itchy)
   - Clothes hung with front facing left
   - Basis in plain and timeless
+  - Baggy to avoid showing all the flabby bits

 ---